-Landmark Feature: Unique or recognizable element used to distinguish the character of the plan area.
+Landmark Feature: Means unique or recognizable elements such as public art, water features or entrance features, used to establish and accentuate the character of the plan area.

 Local Community Services: Means public and private facilities and/or services that support the needs of a neighbourhood including, but not limited to: libraries, recreation centres, social and cultural services, medical offices, institutional facilities and religious services.
-This does not include schools.\\
+This does not include schools.

-Local Level of Service: A range of services that meet the daily needs of the local community and may include: local employment, convenience retail and small scale entertainment uses; some or all levels of primary and secondary education; small community centres and recreation facilities; services with potential for local or commuter transit service; limited government services; potential for small medical offices or emergency medical services; and potential for social and supportive services.\
+Local Level of Service: Means a range of services that meet the daily needs of the local community and may include: local employment, convenience retail and small scale entertainment uses; some or all levels of primary and secondary education; small community centres and recreation facilities; services with potential for local or commuter transit service; limited government services; potential for small medical offices or emergency medical services; and potential for social and supportive services.

-Low Density Residential: Means single-detached, semi-detached and duplex.\
+Low Density Residential: Means single-detached, semi-detached and duplex.

 Low Impact Development: Means a land planning and engineering design approach for managing stormwater runoff.
 Low impact development emphasizes conservation and use of on-site natural features to protect water quality.
-This approach implements engineered small-scale hydrologic controls to replicate the predevelopment hydrologic regime of watersheds through infiltrating, storing, evaporating, and detaining runoff close to its source.\ community or the municipality including, but not limited to: libraries, indoor and outdoor recreation facilities, social and cultural services, event facilities, transit terminals, health facility and government facilities.
-This does not include schools.\\
+This approach implements engineered small-scale hydrologic controls to replicate the predevelopment hydrologic regime of watersheds through infiltrating, storing, evaporating, and detaining runoff close to its source.

 Main Street: Means a pedestrian priority street that acts as a destination and creates a sense of place through a mix of street-oriented land uses with high quality architectural design.
-The corridor of a Main Street will include separated facilities for people walking, cycling, and driving, as well as reduced speeds and boulevard trees.\\
+The corridor of a Main Street will include separated facilities for people walking, cycling, and driving, as well as reduced speeds and boulevard trees.